 The region has more than 190km of coastline dotted with beaches, walking tracks, picnic spots, and spectacular scenery.
-Its proximity to Melbourne together with its natural beauty make the Mornington Peninsula a popular tourism destination, drawing visitors from all over the world.
+Its proximity to Melbourne together with its natural beauty makes the Mornington Peninsula a popular tourism destination, drawing visitors from all over the world.

 The Mornington Peninsula has something to delight every visitor, particularly those who appreciate the great outdoors.
-There’s beaches, historic sites, bushland, food and wine, scenic drives, hikes, and bike rides… and who could forget the mineral hot springs.
+There are beaches, historic sites, bushland, food and wine, scenic drives, hikes, and bike rides… and who could forget the mineral hot springs.
 It can be hard to know where to start when planning a visit.
 The Mornington Peninsula isn’t referred to as Melbourne’s playground for nothing.
 It’s an opportunity to get away from it all and be immersed in nature.

 Visit Mornington Peninsula Beaches

 Explore the white, sandy beaches of Port Phillip to the northwest or the mangrove-lined boardwalks of the Western Port beaches.
 The ocean-side beaches provide breathtaking views and sea breezes, with crashing waves, rippling dunes, and countless species of native wildlife.

 The peninsula has nearly 100 walking trails and over 30 bicycle paths, ranging from easy excursions to challenging uphill climbs.
 You can choose between inland bush or coastal pathways while exploring the peninsula.